The spread of bronze beyond the Mediterranean marked a transformation in European and Near Eastern societies.

 The material has remained prized throughout the ages, particularly in art and sculpture.

 In the 19th century, artists such as Auguste Rodin rediscovered the expressive power of bronze, creating iconic works such as The Thinker.
+Today, bronze is still used by contemporary sculptors for its durability and ability to capture the smallest details.
+Bronze, with its unique patina that develops over time, remains a symbol of elegance and savoir-faire in modern craftsmanship.

 The History of Bronze: From Mesopotamia to Ancient Greece